 R&D-Innovation: How They Work Together

-Just to be clear, Research & Development and innovation are not the same thing.
+Just to be clear, Research & Development and innovation are not the same things.
 Here’s more: R&D is often an early stage of innovation, but it can be vice versa.
 Let’s consider both in detail to understand how R&D and innovation differ from each other and find out what makes them similar.

 Research And Development: Gradual Incremental Improvement Engine